gbroques/wp-calypso/docs/monorepo.md

 		"dist",
 		"src"
 	],
+	"devDependencies": {
+		"@automattic/calypso-build": "file:../calypso-build"
+	},
 	"scripts": {
-		"build": "node ../../bin/build-package"
+		"build": "npx @automattic/calypso-build"
 	}
 }
 ```

 If your `package.json` specifies a `build` script, our package compiler will use that to compile the package.
-If it contains ES6+ code that needs to be transpiled, use Calypso's `bin/build-package` which will automatically compile code in `src/` to `dist/`, running `babel` over any source files it finds.
+If it contains ES6+ code that needs to be transpiled, use `@automattic/calypso-build` which will automatically compile code in `src/` to `dist/`, running `babel` over any source files it finds.

 ## Running Tests
 To run all of the package tests: